Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (15.5) Excepted intrastate.
 "Excepted intrastate" means a person who operates in intrastate commerce but engages exclusively in transportation or operations excepted from all or parts of the state driver qualification requirements.

 (16.5) Fatality.
-"Fatality" means the death of a person as a result of a motor vehicle accident.
+"Fatality" means the death of a person as a result of a motor vehicle crash.

 (16.7) Foreign commercial driver.
 "Foreign commercial driver" means a person licensed to operate a commercial motor vehicle by an authority outside the United States, or a citizen of a foreign country who operates a commercial motor vehicle in the United States.